Frans-Willem/CsrSpiDrivers/misc/transport-options.md

   `XAPSIM`, `SDIOCEV5`, `KALSIM`, `SDIOCE`, `SDIO`, `TRB` or any custom transport name (e.g. using `sometrans` name will instruct PTTransport.dll to use `sometrans.dll` as a driver).
 Only `USB` and `LPT` drivers are available in BlueSuite, other drivers are available in other CSR packages.
-Use `LPT` transport for csr-spi-ftdi;
+Use `USB` transport for csr-spi-ftdi;
 * `SPIPORT` - transport port identifier, usually an integer.
-Default: `0` for `USB`, `1` for `LPT`, `remote` for `REMOTE`.
+Default: `1` for `USB`, `1` for `LPT`, `remote` for `REMOTE`.
 Use `1` for csr-spi-ftdi;
 * `SPIREMOTEIP` - IP address of the remote SPI programmer for `REMOTE` transport, default: `127.0.0.1`.
 Remote programmer TCP port number is